sendbird/sendbird-platform-sdk-javascript/docs/UserChannelMetadataApi.md

 ## viewChannelMetacounter

-> {String: SendBirdAdditionalProperties} viewChannelMetacounter(channelType, channelUrl, opts)
+> {String: SendBirdAdditionalProperties} viewChannelMetacounter(apiToken, channelType, channelUrl, opts)

 View a channel metacounter - When retrieving all items of a channel metacounter